dutcherj/City-of-Wheat-Ridge-Bus-Stop-Feedback-App/README.md

 - **Web version** using a clean HTML form

 ## File Structure
+<pre> ├── Code.gs # Backend script to store reports in Google Sheets
-<pre>├── Index.html # Web form interface (HTML, CSS, JS)
+├── Index.html # Web form interface (HTML, CSS, JS)
-├── Code.gs # Backend script to store reports in Google Sheets ├── LICENSE # Terms of use for this project
+├── LICENSE # Terms of use for this project
 └── README.md # This file </pre>